 If you want, add pan seared or grilled chicken (really just depends on whether you want to continue cooking inside or outside), or leave it out entirely — this makes a fantastic vegetarian entrée!

-We recommend serving this bruschetta pasta chicken with an easy, not-at-all-fussy side salad (this Arugula Salad is our go-to, but our Spinach Salad with strawberries would pair so well with these flavors!) and a crusty baguette.
+We recommend serving this bruschetta pasta chicken with an easy, not-at-all-fussy side salad (this arugula salad is our go-to, but my spinach salad with strawberries would pair so well with these flavors!) and a crusty baguette.
 You can’t beat the simplicity — or the taste!

-If you love this recipe, be sure to try our Chicken Pesto Pasta next or browse all of our favorite pasta recipes!
+If you love this recipe, be sure to try my chicken pesto pasta next or browse all of my favorite pasta recipes!

 Ingredients Needed